 The International Education Center provides services for international students, students interested in studying abroad and students who need advising for the Fulbright Program.

 Student Disability Resource Center

 Office Hours: 8 a.m.-12 p.m. and 1-5 p.m., other times by appointment

-Student Special Services is committed to making sure that every student at UCR is able to make the most of their university experience.
+Student Disability Resource Center is committed to making sure that every student at UCR is able to make the most of their university experience.
 Efforts include ensuring that students with disabilities have equal access to educational programs and campus life; providing services for military, veterans and family members; connecting students with ROTC; facilitating voter registration and more.

 Location: HUB 248